parksw3/fitode/vignettes/reviewer-comments.md

 **Not done.
 I don't think a "systematic comparison" is worth it, but we could try to say something brief.
 Looked at Berkeley Madonna; it does have a 'curve fitting' option, but there's almost nothing in the docs about what it's actually doing ...** See @Marc+2020, also https://github.com/topics/epidemiology?l=matlab

+**I'm still not crazy about the colour choices for the figures.
+Can we use an Okabe-Ito palette instead?**